“Feeling gratitude and not expressing it is like wrapping a present and not giving it.”

 As part of the cooperative business model, one of our core principles is “Concern for Community.”
 While our priority is always to provide safe, reliable and affordable energy, we view our role in the community as a catalyst for good.

-Because we are locally governed by members of our community, we are able to get a first-hand perspective on community priorities, thereby enabling us to make more informed decisions on long-term investments, such as high-speed broadband, community solar programs, equipment and technology upgrades.
+Because we are locally governed by members of our community, we are able to get a first-hand perspective on community priorities, thereby enabling us to make more informed decisions on long-term investments.

-Orange County REMC was originally established 81 years ago to bring electricity to our area when no one else would.
+Clark County REMC was established 79 years ago to bring electricity to our area when no one else would.
 The cooperative is a reflection of our local community and its evolving needs.
 Together, let’s continue making our corner of the world a better place.
-We can’t do it without you, and for that, we’re thankful for your membership.
+We can’t do it without you, and for that, we’re thankful.